 A very cool feature in digital advertising is geotargeting.
 This term refers to advertising to a select audience in a designated area.
 You can geotarget by zip code, city, state, or country.
 This gives you the ability to reach a board or more locally-based audience depending on how big of a geographic location you want to target.

 Keywords are significant in the digital advertising space.
 This term refers to any word or phrase selected by the advertiser to be the main focus of the ad and show up in search engines.
 Choosing the right keyword is crucial for the success of an ad.
-You want a keyword people search for but do not want too much competition on that word.
+Effective keywords are highly searched and generate a lot of attention.
+However, stray from using keywords that are dominated by competitors, which often are the most popular keywords.

-A relatively easy to know term is lead.
+Next, we are defining the term lead.
 A lead refers to a potential new customer or consumer of your product/service.
-Most of the time, the first step in acquiring a lead is through a form fill to gather their information.
+Most of the time, the first step in acquiring a lead is through a form that gathers their information.
 Once you have their information, you can begin strategies like remarketing towards them.

 This term refers to any advertising efforts on social media.
-The most common form of paid social is on Facebook Ads.
-Instagram, LinkedIn, and now TikTok have become increasingly popular for digital advertising as well.
+The most common form of paid social is via Facebook Ads.
+Instagram, LinkedIn, and now, TikTok, have become increasingly popular for digital advertising as well.

 This term refers to an advertising effort on search engines.
 Google and Bing are primarily the top search engines used for paid search advertising.
 Paid search is about targeting a specific niche market you want to reach directly.
 When people go to search engines, they usually know what they are looking for.
 Doing paid search advertising on specific keywords will give you the best results.

 Reach goes hand-in-hand with impressions.
 The term reach refers to the total number of consumers who see your ad.
-But it only counts it one time when a person sees it.
+However, a reach metric is formed off of the initial reaction only.
 Say a person saw one particular ad 8 times.
 The reach will only be 1, and the impressions will be 8.
-You have to be careful not to overstimulate people with the same ads repeatedly.
+This metric reinforces the fact that repetitive ads are not as effective as high-quality advertisements.

 A way to measure the behavioral patterns of a consumer is a view-through.
 This term refers to tracking a consumer’s actions for a certain period of time after they have been served an ad.
 The ultimate goal of the view-through is to attribute the ad as a conversion.
 Typical time periods to set a view-through are 30 days, 60 days, or 90 days.

 Now you know a little bit more about the digital advertising world with these terms.
-Here at Pepper Gang we would love to help you reach what your business, marketing, or advertising goals are.
+Here at Pepper Gang, we would love to help you reach your business, marketing, or advertising goals.
 Let us know what we can do to optimize your business!